Grzegorz Piechna

 Grzegorz Piechna (born 18 September 1976) is a Polish former professional footballer who played as a forward.
-He scored 21 goals in 36 matches in Polish Ekstraklasa and was top league goalscorer once.
+He scored 21 goals in 36 matches in Polish Ekstraklasa and was the top league goalscorer once.

 Career

 Piechna's nickname is Kiełbasa (a sausage), because before he started his career he worked for a butchery.

 Piechna played for Korona Kielce and Widzew Łódź in the Polish Ekstraklasa.